azuredevcollege/trainingdays/day5/waf/cost.md

 - [ ] Cost-effective regions are considered as part of the deployment selection.
 - [ ] Dev/Test offerings are used correctly.
 - [ ] Shared hosting platforms are used correctly.
-- [x] None of the above.
+- [x] **None of the above.**

 ### What considerations for DevOps practices are you making in this workload?

+- [ ] There is an automated process to deploy application releases to production.
+- [ ] There is a difference in configuration for production and non-production environments.
+- [ ] Test-environments are deployed automatically and deleted after use.
-- [x] There is awareness around how the application has been built and is being maintained (in house or via an external partner).
+- [x] **There is awareness around how the application has been built and is being maintained (in house or via an external partner).**
+- [ ] There is awareness regarding the ratio of cost of production and non-production environments for this workload.
+- [ ] None of the above.

 ### How do you manage compute costs for this workload?